extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 other stuff (noise, wavetable)

+then, a note about the drum synth, and the wavetable synth

 TODO: provide some half-decent-sounding (but not _too_ complicated) loops for folks to loop through (e.g. a cover) while they tweak the synth params.

-tips:

-- to get the most out of the filters, you want a cold signal (oscillators under 0.5)

 ### moar things

-then, a note about the drum synth, and the wavetable synth

-## TODOs

-{:.note-box}

-If you've stumbled across this section on the website, then welcome---but these are just some notes for me (Ben) as I write these docs.
-So you probably don't need to have answers to these questions.

-- have a look at the piano preset (simple wavetable) and the keys preset (more complex wavetable)

-- TODO new sample libs
--